 6. Documenting the Result

-When you have the rent finally decided, then usually this is formally documented on a piece of paper known as a Memorandum that both the landlord and tenant agree to.
+When you have the rent finally decided, this is usually formally documented on a piece of paper known as a Memorandum that both the landlord and tenant agree to.

-As an aside, when looking through any existing leases and situations, just checking that previous rent reviews have all been agreed, even if no change to the rent, in order to ensure nothing comes back up out of the woodwork.
+As an aside, when looking through any existing leases and situations, check that previous rent reviews have all been agreed, even if no change to the rent, to ensure nothing comes back up out of the woodwork.

 7. Dealing With Consequences